rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 + a source elsewhere within the resource

 Make a [Note on title](/DCRMR/title/Note-on-title/) indicating the source chosen as the title page substitute (see [1.29.31.1](/DCRMR/title/Note-on-title/#1.29.31.1)).

+### 0.1.32 Single-sheet manifestations

+<a name="0.1.32.1">0.1.32.1</a> If the manifestation consists of a single sheet, use as the preferred source of information the first of the following sources that has a title:

++ the whole sheet, including both sides and any permanently affixed labels issued with the resource
++ an original container or case issued with the resource (e.g., a  portfolio, cover, or envelope)
++ other accompanying material provided by the creator or creating body (e.g., a photographer's logbook, a caption card)

+### 0.1.33 Multiple unit resources

+<a name="0.1.33.1">0.1.33.1</a> If the manifestation is a multiple unit resource, choose as the preferred source of information the source identifying the manifestation as a whole, preferring a source that has a collective title, regardless of whether or not the parts are numbered.

+### 0.1.335.Y.Y Born-digital still images

+<a name="0.1.335.1.Y.Y">0.1.335.1.Y.Y</a> For born-digital still images (e.g. digital camera photography, computer-generated architectural renderings) the preferred source of information is the resource itself, including digitally embedded metadata.

 ### 0.1.35 More than one preferred source of information